Who is in Charge of the Madhouse?

 Escape of the Cold War Warriors

-U.S. foreign policy from Vietnam to Afghanistan has mostly been counter-productive - enabling the happening of what policies were intended to prevent.
+U.S. foreign policy from Vietnam to Afghanistan has been counter-productive -- enabling happenings that policies were intended to prevent.
 The disturbing manner in which the crisis in Ukraine is unfolding -- more and more provocative -- demonstrates once again that U.S. policy is doomed to be counter-productive.

 Because healthy thought opposes senseless speculation, analyzing the statements of the "movers" and "shakers" of the United States provides awareness to the U.S. agenda on the situation in Ukraine.
 If comments by U.S. government officials and media actors represent the thoughts that are guiding U.S. policy toward Ukraine, then its time to ask: "Who is in charge of this madhouse?"